Tom-Hirschberger/MMM-GPIO-Notifications/README.md

 ## Configuration

 As of version 0.1.0 of the module rotary encoders can be used.
-The configuration is slightly differnt so i will provide two examples in two sections of this readme.
+The configuration is slightly different between single pins and the one for rotary encoders.
+Cause of this i will provide two examples in two sections of this readme.

 ### Single GPIO pin